ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Evaluation

-Fuzzware triggered additional bugs in five firmware under test when equipped with \name.
-Below, we describe these bugs and \name's advantage in triggering them.
-As some of them have been reported in the concurrent efforts \cite{icicle, splits, multifuzz}, we are contacting the firmware developers about the not-yet-reported ones.
+\nameS enabled Fuzzware to trigger additional bugs in five firmware samples.
+Below we describe these bugs and explain how \nameS contributed to their discovery.
+Some have also been reported by concurrent works \cite{icicle, splits, multifuzz}.
+We are currently in contact with the firmware developers regarding the bugs that have not yet been reported.

-\textbf{Console.} An out-of-bounds (OOB) read occurs in \texttt{dow} when the firmware calls this function with a month value greater than 12.
-It calls \texttt{dow} when parsing the MMIO-retrieved user commands ``\texttt{rtc \{settime, setalarm\} YYYY-MM-DD HH:mm:SS}'' to obtain the day of week.
-To trigger this bug, Fuzzware must feed ``\texttt{rtc settime}'' or ``\texttt{rtc setalarm}'' to the firmware.
-It met this requirement during the trials with \name's MMIO models that describe these two command prefixes.
-Fuzzware did not assign its MMIO models to the command-retrieving MMIO reads.
+\textbf{Console.} An out-of-bounds (OOB) read occurs when the firmware calls the function \texttt{dow} with a month value greater than 12.
+This function helps parse MMIO-retrieved user commands of the form ``\texttt{rtc \{settime, setalarm\} YYYY-MM-DD HH:mm:SS}''.
+To trigger this bug, Fuzzware must feed the firmware the command prefixes ``\texttt{rtc \{settime, setalarm\}}''.
+This requirement was met during the trials using \name's MMIO models that describe these prefixes.
+Fuzzware did not assign its native MMIO models to the command-retrieving reads.

-\textbf{Contiki-NG Shell.} A null-pointer dereference occurs in \texttt{strcmp} when the firmware attempts to parse a missing argument in the MMIO-retrieved user command ``\texttt{rpl-set-root}''.
+\textbf{Contiki-NG Shell.} A null-pointer dereference occurs when the firmware calls \texttt{strcmp} to parse a missing argument in the MMIO-retrieved ``\texttt{rpl-set-root}''.
 The firmware assigns a null pointer to this argument but proceeds with parsing regardless.
 To trigger this bug, Fuzzware must feed ``\texttt{rpl-set-root}'' to the firmware without misspellings.
-It met this requirement during the trials with \name's MMIO model that describes this long command.
-In contrast, Fuzzware's native model for the command-retrieving MMIO reads simply extracts the lowest byte from each 4-byte MMIO data.
+This requirement was met during the trials using \name's MMIO model that describes this command.
+In contrast, Fuzzware's native MMIO model for the command-retrieving reads simply extracts the lowest byte from each 4-byte value returned by such reads.